Skip to main content

 Frequently Asked Questions

-FIRSTBANK PUERTO RICO has a Bank Health Score of A (93/100).
+Firstbank Puerto Rico has a Bank Health Score of A (93/100), placing it one of the safest banks in our analysis.
 It holds a Tier 1 capital ratio of 15.97%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-FIRSTBANK PUERTO RICO holds $18.9B in total assets and $16.6B in total deposits.
-It is located in SANTURCE, PUERTO RICO (FDIC Certificate #30387).
+Firstbank Puerto Rico holds $18.9B in total assets and $16.6B in total deposits.
+It is headquartered in Santurce, Puerto Rico (FDIC Certificate #30387).

-FIRSTBANK PUERTO RICO has a Tier 1 capital ratio of 15.97%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 1.16%, and the return on assets is 2.12%.
+Firstbank Puerto Rico has a Tier 1 capital ratio of 15.97%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 1.16%, and the return on assets is 2.12%.

 Yes.
-FIRSTBANK PUERTO RICO is FDIC-insured (Certificate #30387).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Firstbank Puerto Rico is FDIC-insured (Certificate #30387).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: